For the purposes of the General Data Protection Regulation (“GDPR”) and UK data protection laws, the controller is Newbury News and Media Limited.

 In any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.

-In terms of being contacted for marketing purposes Newbury News Limited would contact you for additional consent.
+In terms of being contacted for marketing purposes Newbury News and Media Limited would contact you for additional consent.

 USES OF YOUR PERSONAL DATA